AxelitoMartin/AxelMartin/content/authors/admin/_index.md

 bio: My research interests include developing doubly-robust estimator theory for transportability and generalization of treatment specific survival curves, and developing doubly-robust estimators in the context of repeated continuous/factorial exposures effects.
 education:
   courses:
+  - course: PhD in Biostatistics
+    institution: New York Univsersity
+    year: Current
   - course: MS in Biostatistics
     institution: University of Michigan
     year: 2017